 NEM is a business focused cryptocurrency that is not meant to be used as a currency.
 It features a "Smart Asset System" which allows users to create custom blockchain solutions.
-It focuses on flexible business solutions.
 Written in Java from the ground up, NEM uses unique methods of Proof of Importance (POI) and Delegated Harvesting to award coins (which uses far less power than traditional mining).
 It's a fully traceable, not private cryptocurrency.

 Ripple is a real-time gross settlement system (RTGS) used by a number of traditional banks, although the degree to which banks are using their products is disputed.
 Some argue that it is not a cryptocurrency at all, given that it is highly centralized and is controlled/pre-mined by the company that created it.

 Siacoin is a decentralized cloud storage platform.
 It stores your data by splitting apart and encrypting data before distributing it across their network.
 People can rent out their unused harddrive space to earn money.
 Data is completely private: No one device has an entire file and all the files are copied on numerous devices (so if a harddrive fails your files won’t be lost).
 Unlike centralized options like Dropbox, the market determines the price.